Nicolauzzz/Bookshelf-API/README.md

 ## 🛠 Built With

-- **Hapi.js** - A rich framework for buiding applications and services
+- **Hapi.js** - A rich framework for building applications and services
-- **nanoID** - For generating unique IDs for books.
+- **nanoID** - This is used to generate unique IDs for books.

 ## 📄 License

-THis project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) for details
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) for details

 ## 🙋‍♂️ Author
 - **Nicolauzzz** - [Github](https://github.com/nicolauzzz)

 ## 🍻 Cheers